justinmccoy/digitaldevcon-setup/README.md

 IBM Cloud accounts come in several flavors and newly created accounts are Lite accounts.
 Lite accounts **don't have an expiration date**, **don't require a credit card**, and provide limited access to a catalog of more then 40 services including IBM Watson APIs.

-For the *Digital Conference: AI & Cloud* you will take avantage of IBM Cloud services that are Free, but not available on Lite accounts that doesn't have a credit card associated.
+For the *Digital Conference: AI & Cloud* you will take avantage of IBM Cloud services that are Free, but not available on Lite accounts that don't have a credit card associated.
 Thankfully we have a feature code to enable you

 **Sample of Free Services**
 ![Lite Account](assets/lite-account-services.png)